Tired of Cricut's crafting machines? Here are the best Cricut alternatives

 Reasons to avoid

-What you need to know: The Glowforge Pro is a uniquely powerful Cricut alternative that brings Cricut's approachability to the laser cutter sector.
+30-second review: The Glowforge Pro is a uniquely powerful Cricut alternative that brings Cricut's approachability to the laser cutter sector.
 The laser is more powerful than that of the xTool M1 at number 1 on our list.

-Design: We found that the simple, elegant design sets it aside from other laser cutters.
+Design: I found that the simple, elegant design sets it aside from other laser cutters.
 It looks like a high-end printer, and is often dubbed a laser printer, but it can cut, engrave and score over 100 materials, from wood and plastic to metal and fabrics, and even marble.

 Performance: Like Cricut, it's simple to use.
 You just drag and drop your design files into the Glowforge app, align the material in the machine, and press 'Print'.
 The Glowforge app also contains thousands of pre-made designs.
 Some of these can be used commercially and adjusted to make them unique.